Everything you need to know about Yusaku Maezawa, SpaceX's first moon passenger

 How much did he pay to go to the moon?

-Currently, SpaceX is not disclosing the sum of money that Maezawa is handing over to book out an entire rocket to the moon.
-Maezawa did confirm however that he has made a down-payment for his place -- and the place of other artists -- on the rocket.
+Currently, SpaceX isn't disclosing how much Maezawa is paying to book out an entire rocket to the moon.
+Maezawa did confirm he has made a down-payment for his place -- and the place of other artists -- on the rocket.

 "It will have a material effect on paying for the BFR," Musk stated Monday.
 "He puts his money where his mouth is."